derwinmcgeary/WarandPeace/README.md

 There are plenty of definitions, but for this program now a word is Latin alphabet characters (plus "-" which is used in compounds and "'" for possessives) surrounded by non-alphabet characters.
 However if we allow words to contain apostrophes then "ermalov's" is counted as a separate word from "ermalov" which seems suboptimal.
 I have taken this to be better than having "s" and "ll" counted as high-frequency English words, although I am open to debate on this.

+## Unit testing

+Use the command `javac -cp .:/wherever/your/system/has/junit4.jar *.java` to compile and `java -cp .:/usr/share/java/junit4.jar org.junit.runner.JUnitCore frequencyTest` to run the test suite.